Professionals & Social Work

 There is nothing natural about the categories of people who find themselves the objects of the caring professions.

 What is most sorely missing from both the traditions of social work and advocacy is a sense of imagination and striving for new possibilities.
 DJ Jaffe of the Treatment Advocacy Center and Mental Illness Policy once argued that the Souder v.
 Brennan case declaring institutional peonage (forced labor) unconstitutitonal was a mistake because the patients were afterwards idle.
-By asking us to choose one option in a truly terrible binary, Jaffe tries to make us accept that these two options (idleness or forced labor) are normal, and that there aren't any other possibilities for such hopeless people.
+By asking us to choose one option in a truly terrible binary, Jaffe asks us to accept that these two options (idleness or forced labor) are normal, and that there aren't any other possibilities for such hopeless people.

 In many cases, these creative limitations are tied to their finances: the National Alliance on Mental Illness (NAMI), receives the majority of its funding from pharmaceutical companies and its base is not the "mentally ill," but the parents and family members of the mentally ill, most of whom would likely rescind their financial support if they advocated for anything outside the box or advocated for more patient control of treatment.
 Nor do such groups want to alienate the (also unimaginative) politicians they pander to.